Tabora offensive: Regaining control over Lake Tanganyika

-Capture of Ruanda, Urundi and Kigoma
+Capture of Rwanda, Burundi and Kigoma

 In April 1916 two columns of the Force Publique advanced on Tabora.
-The first column (Brigade Nord), under the command of colonel Molitor, crossed the German East African border north of Lake Kivu and occupied Kigali on 6 May 1916.
-After the conquest of Ruanda in May 1916 by the Belgo-Congolese forces, the brigade advanced to Biharamulo on 24 June.
+The first column (Brigade Nord), under the command of Colonel Molitor, crossed the German East African border north of Lake Kivu.
+The German defenders in the area, led by Max Wintgens, offered some resistance but retreated due to being heavily outnumbered; several Indugaruga troops accompanied the withdrawing Germans.
+Most Indugaruga instead intended to defend the Rwandan capital Kigali, even though Wintgens and Rwandan King Yuhi V Musinga had agreed to peacefully surrender it to the Belgians.
+After the monarch refused any further resistance, the remaining Indugaruga dispersed, while Molitor's troops occupied Kigali on 6 May 1916.
+After the conquest of Rwanda in May 1916 by the Belgo-Congolese forces, the brigade advanced to Biharamulo on 24 June.
 It reached Lake Victoria near Mwanza on 30 July 1916, after heavy fighting in the Ussuwi region, including a bloody skirmish in Kato on 2 July.
 St. Michaël fell on 21 August 1916.

 The second column (Brigade Sud) occupied Usumbura on 6 June and Kitega on 16 June.
 In early July they advanced southwards from Usumbura along the eastern shore of Lake Tanganyika.
 The Belgian ship Netta sailed along the northeast coast in support of the land offensive, this naval presence led to the coastal towns of Rumonge and Nyanza being abandoned by the Schutztruppe.
 On 18 July the fortifications at Kigoma were bombed by two of the Belgian floatplanes and a petrol depot was set alight.
 On 19 July aerial photographs were taken and airborne leaflet propaganda was dropped over the old town of Ujiji, printed in Swahili, to prepare the local population for the arrival of the Allied troops.
 Brigade Sud took the fort at Kasulu on 24 July.
 In order to avoid Graf von Goetzen falling into Allied hands, General Lettow-Vorbeck ordered that the ship be scuttled.